Wondering where the Grand Blue anime leaves off in the

 - Skipped Content: The anime adaptation notably skipped all of Chapter 31.
 This is a hilarious fan-favorite chapter that introduces Ushio Nomia, an engineering professor.
 It is highly recommended to go back and read this chapter so you don’t miss out.

-Where Can You Officially Read the Grand Blue Manga?
+Where Can You Officially Read the Grand Blue Manga ?

-Here are the best places to read the manga legally:
+Here are the best places to read the

 - Digital Platforms: For instant access on your tablet, phone, or computer, you can purchase digital volumes or individual chapters from services like Amazon Kindle, ComiXology, and BookWalker.